 About tierra marina tours

 This trip I took to California had a unique concept.
-Me and a fellow blogger and Instagrammer, Gili Elad, went on the trip together with a brand new tour company called Tierra Marina Tours, specialising in destinations in California and Mexico.
+Me and Instagrammer, Gili Elad, went on the trip together with a brand new tour company called Tierra Marina Tours, specialising in destinations in California and Mexico.

 It’s a private tour with an optimised itinerary where everything is pre-booked, though there was some flexibility in our schedule of course.